Overview

 beliefs and ethical preferences that clients have made known to us.
 FLP provides clients with periodic reports describing the

-applicable non-financial aspects of each company in their portfolios.
+applicable non-financial aspects of companies in their portfolios.
 Clients must request these services.

 We continuously communicate with our clients, but clients must notify us about any changes in their financial circumstances and